 Named Executive Officers may participate in the DCP.
 The DCP is available in general to officer level employees and allows participants to make annual irrevocable elections to defer pre-tax amounts up to 50% of base salary and 100% of bonus payments.
 We may also make contributions to the DCP on behalf of a participant.
-In fiscal 2010, we did not make any contributions.
-Participants in the DCP may select investments from among 36 different investment alternatives for existing balances and future contributions, which include various mutual funds that invest in stocks, money market investments and bonds.
+Participants in the DCP may select investments from among 16 different investment alternatives for existing balances and future contributions, which include various mutual funds that invest in stocks, money market investments and bonds.
 Participants may change their investments at any time by contacting the plan administrator.
 Applicable daily interest rates are determined by multiplying (i) the sum of the one year London Interbank Offered Rate on the first and last business day of the period, by (ii) fifty percent by (iii) 1 divided by 360.
-The DCP contains a change in control mechanism that immediately vests employer contributions in the case of a change in control.
-Upon termination of employment, participants in the DCP may receive a single distribution of the benefits accrued thereunder, in cash, within a reasonable period of time, not to exceed sixty days, after the last business day of the quarter in which such termination occurred (except such distributions subject to Section 409A of the Internal Revenue Code that require a six month waiting period).
-The Company has not made any recent employer contributions and any previous contributions have already met the required vesting criteria.
-We believe that providing the Named Executive Officers with deferred compensation opportunities is a cost-effective way for officers to receive the tax benefits associated with delaying the income tax event on the compensation deferred, although the related deduction for the Company is also deferred.